Things we like

-Headlights that switch on automatically when it gets dark, and windscreen wipers that operate automatically when it rains.
+LED headlights that switch on automatically when it gets dark, LED tail-lights, LED fog-lamps, and windscreen wipers that operate automatically when it rains.

 Shiny 18-inch alloy wheels, a full-size spare, and tyres with notably high sidewalls (tall sidewalls are less fashionable and sporty looking, but they are more suitable for off-road driving than the low-profile tyres commonly fitted to expensive 4WD vehicles).
 There is also a system that warns you if one or more of the tyres is losing air pressure.